Deuxième Bureau

-French military intelligence was composed of two separate bureaus prior to World War II.
+French military intelligence was composed of two separate bureaux prior to World War II.
 The Premier Bureau was charged with informing the high command about the state of French, allied and friendly troops, while the Deuxième Bureau developed intelligence concerning enemy troops.
 The Deuxième Bureau was celebrated for its cryptanalytical work, but it was criticized for its involvement in the Dreyfus affair and its consistent overestimation of German military formations prior to World War II.